ironhack-labs/lab-javascript-chronometer/README.md

 - In the `index.js` file, create a new instance of the `Chronometer` object.

-- Create the necessary code in the `index.js` to call the Chronometer `startClick` method if the button has the `start` class, or the `stopClick` method if the button has the `stop` class applied.
+- Create the necessary code in the `index.js` to call the Chronometer `start` method if the button has the `start` class, or the `stopClickhod if the button has the `stop` class applied.

 #### Print our chronometer